 - The car a 20-month-old broke

 Our hire car was pretty nice, I have to say – definitely nice enough for Instagram (we were upgraded thanks to my charming Italian speaking mother-in-law).
 Anyway, what wasn’t Insta-worthy was the morning a 20-month-old small boy (the same menace from the aeroplane if you’re wondering who I’m referring to) managed to disable all of its controls.
 Arlo is obsessed with cars, trucks and diggers, so, despite having acres of Italian countryside to explore, all he wanted to do was sit in the car and pretend he was driving.
 Still recovering from the flight from hell, we thought it could provide some respite and what harm would it do?
 Erm, I’ll tell you what harm; the car died.
 Like really died.
 Nothing worked, literally nothing.
 It wasn’t the battery (before you ask), nope, somehow he managed to disable all of its computers and controls.
-A couple of hours later, with an entire morning wasted as I did my best to , a £30,000 piece of highly intelligent engineering was towed away, rendered useless after a tiny boy got his hands on it.
+A couple of hours later, with an entire morning wasted as I did my best to revive it, a £30,000 piece of highly intelligent engineering was towed away, rendered useless after a tiny boy got his hands on it.

 - The spooky girl in the night